Storm window: Energy upgrade

 Modern storm windows are a typical energy upgrade solution for cold climates.
 They are mostly intended to improve the insulation value (R-value) of existing windows, especially single-glazed units.

 Advantages and disadvantages

 Storm windows can be very cost effective in cold climates.
-They are inexpensive, and can reduce heat loss by up to 50%, increasing the building's comfort and reducing the heating costs, which is difficult to achieve with inexpensive replacement windows.
+They are inexpensive, and can reduce heat loss by up to 50%, increasing the building's comfort and reducing the heating costs.